cbaggers/cepl/README.md

 Step 2
 ------
-`(ql:quickload :cepl-backend-sdl)` This is currently the only supported backend.
+`(ql:quickload :cepl.sdl)` This is currently the only supported backend.
 Common lisp will need to be able to find the sdl2 c library.
 On linux PLEASE use your package manager.
 On osx use whichever package manager you prefer.
 On windows download from here: https://www.libsdl.org/download-2.0.php

 At this point you should be able to run the following examples.
 See further down for advice on running the examples.
 ```